andygb/myredisdemo/README.md

 hello , welcome to my first git project

 I wish give you best things !

+I'm in feature_A branch